Knitschi/CMakeProjectFramework/Sources/documentation/SettingUpACPFProject.rst

 One part of a CI pipeline is to create some sort of package that can be downloaded by the users of the software.
 For applications this is usually an installer which can be arbitrarily complex.
 For libraries however, this often is just a ZIP archive that either holds the complete source code or the compiled artifacts and public headers.
-In the CPF nomenclature we call these package files *distribution packages* in order to distinguish them from the CPF code packages in the :code:`Sources` directory.
+In the CPF nomenclature we call these package files *package archives* in order to distinguish them from the CPF code packages in the :code:`Sources` directory.

 The CPF has enough information about your package to create the simple compressed archive packages for you.
-To enable creating distribution packages that contain source files and binary files you have to add two more argument to the :code:`cpfAddCppPackage()` function.
+To enable creating package archives that contain source files and binary files you have to add two more argument to the :code:`cpfAddCppPackage()` function.

 Sources/MyLib/CMakeLists.txt